Frequently Asked Questions

 2. How should I store Trenary Toast?

-Trenary Toast usually doesn't stay around long at all as your taste buds drive you to it quick as flash.
+Trenary Toast usually doesn't stay around long at all as your taste buds drive you to it quick as a flash.
 However, if for some strange reason you want to store your toast we recommend placing the original packaging in a cool, dry place such as kitchen cabinet, cookie jar, or simply on the counter.
 Each bag is dated with a "Best-if-Used-By" code date of 365 days from the date of manufacture.
 Although many customers tell us they store it in Tupperware or in their refrigerator or even in their freezer we find a cool, dry kitchen environment just fine.
 Keeps quite well at Deer Camp, in the Garage tool box, on the front seat of the work truck, and even in the occasional tackle box.
 Trenary Toast enjoys the company of Thermos bottles and coffee pots too!
 Of course, the very best way to store your Trenary Toast is in your very own Toast Jar available at our on-line store!

 3. My toast is no longer crunchy, what do I do?

 Place the toast on a cookie sheet and pop it in the oven anywhere from 100 to 300 degrees for 2 to 10 minutes.
 Watch carefully and Voila!!
-It will be dry and crunchy/crispy good as new!
+It will be dry and crunchy/crispy and good as new!

 4. My toast arrived damaged.
 What do I do?

-All packages are sent to you with Shipping Insurance.
+All packages are sent with Shipping Insurance.
 Please locate the tracking number on your package and work with UPS or USPS for a solution.
 Occasionally this delicate toast does break in transit; we do our level best to carefully pack each shipment.
-If it were me - I'd count it a great day and warm some milk, crunch the broken toast in a bowl add a drop or two of Vanilla extract, pour the warm milk over the toast, stir lovingly and nibble my way to that place where few taste buds have ever gone!
+If it were me - I'd count it a great day and warm some milk, crunch the broken toast in a bowl, add a drop or two of Vanilla extract, pour the warm milk over the toast, stir lovingly and nibble my way to that place where few taste buds have ever gone!

 5. Can I come to Trenary and see the bakery where you make this toast?